UP | HOME

 complete_aut is a Boolean indicating whether the automaton is complete.

 Columns product_states, product_transitions, and product_scc count the number of state, transitions and strongly-connect components in the product that has been built between the translated automaton and a random model.
 For a given formula, the same random model is of course used against the automata translated by all tools.
-Comparing the size of these product might give another indication of the "conciseness" of a translated automaton.
+Comparing the size of these products might give another indication of the "conciseness" of a translated automaton.

 There is of course a certain "luck factor" in the size of the product.
 Maybe some translator built a very dumb automaton, with many useless states, in which just a very tiny part is translated concisely.
 By luck, the random model generated might synchronize with this tiny part only, and ignore the part with all the useless states.
 A way to lessen this luck factor is to increase the number of products performed against the translated automaton.
 If option --products=N is used, N products are builds instead of one, and the fields product_states, product_transitions, and product_scc contain average values.